microsoft/live-share/docs/use/policies-visual-studio.md

 Creative Commons Attribution 4.0 License (International): https://creativecommons.org/licenses/by/4.0/legalcode -->

-# Configure Visual Studio using Group Policy Administrative Templates (Preview)
+# Configure Visual Studio using Group Policy Administrative Templates

 To control certain aspects of Visual Studio Live Share behavior to achieve consistency or compliance across your organization, you can now configure Visual Studio using [Group Policy Administrative Templates (ADMX/ADML files)](https://aka.ms/vs/admx/details).
 The Visual Studio group policy settings contained in the ADMX file are machine wide for all users.